smikhalevski/parallel-universe/README.md

 });
 ```

-`takeAck` returns an [`AckProtocol`](https://smikhalevski.github.io/parallel-universe/modules.html#AckProtocol), a tuple
-of the available value and the acknowledgement callback.
-The consumer should call `ack` to notify the queue on weather
+`takeAck` returns a tuple of the available value and the acknowledgement callback.
+The consumer should call `ack` to
-to remove the value from the queue or to retain it.
+notify the queue on weather to remove the value from the queue or to retain it.

 To acknowledge that the consumer can process the value, and the value must be removed from the queue use: